Mobile

 The Philosophy of the Approach

-Throughout their lives, most children go through difficult times and some children need more help than others to get through the challenges they face.
-If you or other adults in your child's life are concerned about your child or their behaviour, there are services that are available to help.
+Throughout their lives, most children and young people go through difficult times and some children need more help than others to get through the challenges they face.

 881398d1b8d74d3d46d843f90ce80446.png